CudaText-addons/cuda_spell_checker/readme/readme.txt

 - "url_regex": RegEx which finds URLs to skip them on checking.
 Avoid complex RegExes, it's slower.

-- "use_global_cache" (0/1): Allows to create the global cache to speed-up the spell-checking even more.
-  Typical size of the cache on 5 Mb document: 40-60 Mb.
+- "use_global_cache" (0/1): Allows to create the global cache to speed-up the spell-checking even more on non-first running.
+Typical size of the cache on 5 Mb document: ~40 Mb.
 Cache will not be cleared until you exit the app.
-  Example speedup on the full checking of 5 Mb document: 1.5 sec -> 1 sec.
+Example speedup on the full checking (non-first run) of 5 Mb document: 1.5 sec -> 1 sec.

 About